 Vultures bathing in clean water captured by camera-trap at Jbel Moussa, northern Morocco.

-The camera trap captured several images, and one of them showed a Griffon Vulture with a colour-ring code ‘FMO’ on white background.
+The camera trap captured several images, and one of them showed a Griffon Vulture with a colour-ring code ‘FMO’ on a white background.
 This vulture was ringed in the nest on 15 May 2014 at Les Grands Causses, Midi-Pyrénées, France.

 Egyptian Vultures (Neophron percnopterus) were also seen drinking in this waterhole.